-Brigetta Olson, Deputy Director
+Brigetta Olson, Interim Executive Director

 Her professional experience includes achievements as a Peace Corps Volunteer in Morocco and a Crisis Corps Volunteer for an HIV/AIDS awareness project in Kenya.
 She is a graduate of the Master of Public Administration program focusing on Non-Profit Management from Portland State University.

-Cori Riley, Chief Financial Officer ( CPA)
+Cori Riley, Chief Financial Officer (CPA)